 As for the vapor quality, the EVO is a heavyweight- it produces intense and tasty vapor, which is perfect for high-temperature dabbing.
 For beginners, I suggest you stick to the bottom two temp levels since these are the sweet spot between flavor and vapor production.
 Any higher, you'll get stronger and intense hits and would probably knock you out until the next day.

 Battery Performance: As I've mentioned before, the EVO could last up to 2-3 days of casual use, which is decent for solo sessions.
 If you plan to use this in a party or group session, it will probably last an hour or two of continuous use.
 Lastly, the good thing about the EVO is you can use it while it's charging.
 So even if you use it for a long time, as long as there's a wall socket or power bank, the party won't stop.

 Overall, the Boost EVO is designed to be a simple and straightforward device yet powerful enough for advanced and heavy users.
 It may not have some high-tech features like a smartphone app or wireless charging, but it can produce unparalleled vapor quality.
-In my opinion, the Boost EVO is the catalyst of EVO-lution of portable rigs, and I won’t be surprised if it’s labeled as one of the finest eRigs this 2021.
+In my opinion, the Boost EVO is the catalyst of EVO-lution of portable rigs, and I won't be surprised if it's labeled as one of the Best Enails and erigs 2023.